algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 #### Hardware

-We can use real hardware to test our features or even debug our code.
-To do so, we'll have to cover a certain range of device:

-##### Android-based phone

-Android-based phones can be used to debug flutter code, either on Android Studio and Visual Studio Code.
-There are some requirements that need to be done though:
+Phones can be used to debug flutter code, either on Android and IOS.
+There are some requirements that need to be done though, and in a certain range of device:

->**Flutter needs to be setup correctly**
+**Flutter needs to be setup correctly**

 - Run `flutter doctor`

-It should display " No issues found! ".
-If not, it should also display where the issues come from:
+It should display " No issues found! "

 Windows:
 <!-- IMAGE -->
 Mac:
 <!-- IMAGE -->

+If not, it should also display where the issues come from:

+##### Android-based phone

 >**The Android-based device needs to be setup correctly**

 - Enable Developer mode

-Go to Settings > System in your device.
+>Go to Settings > System in your device.
 Touch About phone.
 Touch the Build number field 7 times.
 You will begin seeing a message as you approach the 7 touches.
 Once you did the 7 touches, the message "You are now a developer" will appear.